 Hay Lake School Museum:

-Hay Lake School Museum is located just two miles South of Scandia at (address link) (County Road 3), near the Swedish Settler's Monument.
+Hay Lake School Museum is located just two miles south of the Community Center, near the Swedish Settler's Monument.
 With the Hay Lake School, there is the two-story Johannes Erickson log house with furnishings from this era.
 Both the school and log house are listed on the National Historic Registry.
 14020 195th Street North

 June, July & August-- Fridays, Saturdays & Sundays